 Administrators have the ability to export all data that is linked to a given user, with the option to review the data prior to transmitting to the individual.

 This export file allows the individual to review what type of personal data is processed within their Totara Learn site and reconcile this information with their version of the Site Policy.
 For example, from the exported file, a user will be able to see that the platform is processing items such as quiz answers, 360° feedback responses, course enrolments, progress and completions, site logins etc.

 The EU General Data Protection Regulation (GDPR) is the most significant piece of European privacy legislation in the last twenty years.
 It replaces the 1995 EU Data Protection Directive, strengthening the rights that EU individuals have over their data, and creating a uniform data protection law across Europe.

 A software platform on its own doesn't ensure GDPR compliance.
 Compliance is a result of:

 clearly articulated policies and information given to users informing them of their rights and how you use their data, and

 enabling technology to deal with requests from individuals that arise from their increased rights under GDPR.

-While we recognise that the Totara platform is only part of your overall drive for your organisation to be GDPR compliant, we will ensure that Totara Learn is capable of fully supporting GDPR requirements.
-We have identified some improvements we can make and these are detailed below.
+While we recognise that the Totara platform is only part of your overall drive for your organisation to be GDPR compliant, we ensure that Totara Learn is capable of fully supporting GDPR requirements.
+We identified improvements made in version 11 and these are detailed below.

 3) Improvements to Totara Learn